krzaku281/audio-stream-meter/README.md

 	throttle: 1, // default: 1, interval: [1, 10]
 };

-var meter = AudioStreamMeter.audioStreamProcessor(audioContext, callbackFn(), config);
+var meter = AudioStreamMeter.audioStreamProcessor(audioContext, callbackFn, config);
 ```
-> - bufferSize - more value create higher latency of audio sample-frames,
+> - bufferSize - more value create higher latency of audio sample-frames
-> - inputChannels - how many input channels should be handling, passing more channels then exists in stream will flatten volume,
+> - inputChannels - how many input channels should be handling, passing more channels then exists in stream will flatten volume
-> - volumeFall - more means volume wave will be fall slower.
+> - volumeFall - more means volume wave will be fall slower
-> - throttle - sets step for which will be take samples for calculations, see percent of calculated samples by means of formula f(x) = 1 / x * 100,
+> - throttle - sets step for which will be take samples for calculations, see percent of calculated samples by means of formula f(x) = 100 / x

 # Controls
 > - callbackFn() - function is invoke after each processing audio samples and can use within data from **'Output data'** paragraph.
 For example: *callbackFn(){ console.log(meter.volume)}*
 > - meter.close() - close and disconnect audio processing

 # Output data
-> - meter.volume - gives info about volume of the last package of samples - intervals [0, 1],
+> - meter.volume - gives info about volume of the last package of samples - intervals [0, 1]

 # Licence
 MIT